You can use the GovernorHub calendar to track meeting dates and attendance.

 Here is where you can also:

-Set the EVENT FOR to pick the committee this event relates to.
+Set the EVENT FOR to pick the committee or members this event relates to.
 This will colour-code the entry in the calendar.

 Link a folder of documents to this meeting by clicking on the Select a folder button.
 You can, if you like, create the folder at this stage too.